-High court writs are used by creditors to enforce unpaid court judgments (CCJs).
+There are various actions a creditor can take against your company for failure to pay the money you owe.
+High court writs are used by creditors to enforce unpaid County Court Judgments (CCJs).
 A creditor applies to the high court for a writ of execution, which can take various forms according to the circumstances and their needs.

 If your business is facing action by high court enforcement officers (HCEOs), it’s important to know the type of action they can take, and also how to protect your business.
 So what are the various forms of high court writ available?

 A writ of control allows a high court enforcement officer to visit your business premises and identify assets for potential seizure.
 The purpose is to take control of goods to the value of the debt, and usually an additional amount to cover the HCEO’s fees, and then sell them at auction for the benefit of creditors.